-When she is not working, Gretchen enjoys exploring new restaurants in Pittsburgh, working out, and spending quality time with her family, friends, and mischievous/brilliant rescue dog, Callie.
+When she is not working, Gretchen enjoys exploring new restaurants in Pittsburgh, working out, and spending quality time with her family and friends.

 - Secured consent judgment and multi-million dollar settlement for manufacturing client where a former employee and his new employer misappropriate confidential, proprietary, and trade secret information.